Outlander Carolina Shawl Pattern

 - Length – top to bottom = 42 inches / 107 cm

-Some tips on trying out your shawl size…
+Here are some tips on trying out your shawl size…

 When you get to the length where you think you want to try the shawl on, but you’re not sure, take a ball of different color yarn and thread the end of it with a tapestry or yarn needle.

-Don’t cut the end of this ball of yarn, you will not need to!
+Don’t cut the end of this ball of yarn; you will not need to!

-Then thread all the stitches onto the different colored yarn using the tapestry needle, pushing them off the knitting needles one at a time.
+Then, thread all the stitches onto the different colored yarn using the tapestry needle, pushing them off the knitting needles one at a time.
 (Don’t worry, you can get them back!)

 When the last stitch is off the knitting needles, stretch the shawl out to its natural shape, taking care not to lose the stitches off the different color yarn.